basvanwesting/genetic-algorithm/README.md

 ## TODO
 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Add simulated annealing strategy
-* Add scaling to evolve and permutate?
+* Add scaling permutate?
+Can be done by grid search and then search within last grid with new scale

 ## MAYBE
 * Add Roulette competition with and without duplicates (with fitness ordering)